Olanzapine

 Diet & Lifestyle Advise

-Cut down on sugar, salt and processed foods.
+- Reduce sugar, salt, and processed foods.

-Drink plenty of water.
+- Drink plenty of water to stay hydrated.

 Special Advise